Aahaa..! (1997 film): Production

+After Suresh Krissna finished directing Baashha (1995), which was heavy on action, Ananthu suggested his next film be drastically different; this led to Aahaa..! being developed.
 The film marked a comeback for actress Bhanupriya, while debutants Rajiv Krishna (Chandresh) and Sulekha were selected to play the lead roles.

 Soundtrack

 Music was composed by Deva, while lyrics were written by Vaasan.
-Song "Mudhan Mudhalil" was inspired by the Hindi song "Sochenge Tumhe Pyaar" from Deewana.
+The song "Mudhan Mudhalil" was based on the Hindi song "Sochenge Tumhe Pyaar" from Deewana while the song "Kozhi Vandhadha" is based on the Hindi song "Gutar Gutar" from Dalaal.